knpuniversity/micro-symfony/knpu/dotenv.md

 Try it out: no web debug toolbar.

 Add `.env` to the `.gitignore` file - this shouldn't be committed.
-But copy `.env` to `.env.example` - we'll commit this so that new developers have something they can use as a guide.
+But copy `.env` to `.env.example` - we will commit this so that new developers have something they can use as a guide.